react-static/react-static/docs/api.md

   - `browser` - Uses `history.createBrowserHistory`
   - `hash` - Uses `history.createHashHistory`
   - `memory` - Uses `history.createMemoryHistory`
+- `autoScrollToTop: Boolean` - Set this to `false` to disable the automatic scroll-to-top when the site path changes.
+Defualts to `true`.
+- `autoScrollToHash: Boolean` - Set this to `false` to disable the automatic scroll-to-hash when the location hash changes.
+Defaults to `true`.
-- `scrollToHashDuration: int` - The duration of the automatic scroll-to-hash animation that happens on hash changes.
+- `scrollToHashDuration: Int` - The duration of the automatic scroll-to-hash animation that happens on hash changes.
 Defaults to `800`
-- `scrollToTopDuration: int` - The duration of the automatic scroll-to-top animation that happens on path changes.
+- `scrollToTopDuration: Int` - The duration of the automatic scroll-to-top animation that happens on path changes.
 Defaults to `0`
 - `history: History` - An optional history object (most-often used for things like react-router-redux).
 Provides a helper method to subscribe to loading events.
 Note that this will override the `type` prop above.

 Example: